-- 3.2.1 The following uses shall be permitted in all land use designations: - a) conservation uses such as forest, wildlife and fisheries management provided the use complies with Section C.2.0 Natural Heritage System; - b) utilities, municipal infrastructure and transportation facilities, corridors and easements, electrical facilities used directly for the generation and distribution of electric power, natural gas and oil pipeline lines, telecommunication and new facilities approved under all relevant statutes, where the land(s) are less than 4 hectares in size, provided that the facility is not used for the purposes of maintenance or storage or railway yard; - c) wherever possible, the uses identified in C.3.2.1.b) shall be integrated with the general character of the surrounding uses through the provision of landscaping, screening and buffering, siting of structures, height control, and any other measures deemed to be appropriate by the City; - d) any operation of the Government of Canada, Province of Ontario or City of Hamilton, not described in Policy C.3.2.1a) and b); - e) uses regulated for the purposes of Shipping and Navigation or uses incidental thereto, authorized by the Hamilton Harbour Commissioners Act, or any by-law, regulation or other provision adopted pursuant to the Hamilton Harbour Commissioners Act or other federal regulation; and, - f) community gardens. - 3.2.2 The following uses shall be permitted in the Neighbourhoods, Commercial and Mixed Use, and Institutional designations: - a) A home business shall be permitted accessory to a dwelling provided that all the following conditions and criteria are met: - i) Limitations on the number of employees, the gross floor area and the types of home business permitted, as well as other regulations, shall be established in the Zoning By-law; and,
+- 3.2.1 The following uses shall be permitted in all land use designations: - a) conservation uses such as forest, wildlife and fisheries management provided the use complies with Section C.2.0 - Natural Heritage System; (under appeal as it applies to 313 Stone Church Road East - b) utilities, municipal infrastructure and transportation facilities, corridors and easements, electrical facilities used directly for the generation and distribution of electric power, natural gas and oil pipeline lines, telecommunication and new facilities approved under all relevant statutes, where the land(s) are less than 4 hectares in size, provided that the facility is not used for the purposes of maintenance or storage or railway yard; - c) wherever possible, the uses identified in C.3.2.1.b) shall be integrated with the general character of the surrounding uses through the provision of landscaping, screening and buffering, siting of structures, height control, and any other measures deemed to be appropriate by the City; - d) any operation of the Government of Canada, Province of Ontario or City of Hamilton, not described in Policy C.3.2.1a) and b); - e) uses regulated for the purposes of Shipping and Navigation or uses incidental thereto, authorized by the Hamilton Harbour Commissioners Act, or any by-law, regulation or other provision adopted pursuant to the Hamilton Harbour Commissioners Act or other federal regulation; and, - f) community gardens. - The following uses shall be permitted in the Neighbourhoods, Commercial and Mixed Use, and Institutional designations: - a) A home business shall be permitted accessory to a dwelling provided that all the following conditions and criteria are met:

-- ii) No outside storage shall be permitted in conjunction with a home business; and, - b) A bed and breakfast establishment shall be permitted provided all the following conditions and criteria are met: - i) The establishment is accessory to the main residential use of the existing dwelling.
+- i) Limitations on the number of employees, the gross floor area and the types of home business permitted, as well as other regulations, shall be established in the Zoning By-law; and, - ii) No outside storage shall be permitted in conjunction with a home business; and, - b) A bed and breakfast establishment shall be permitted provided all the following conditions and criteria are met: - i) The establishment is accessory to the main residential use of the existing dwelling.
 Limitations on the number of guest rooms as well as other regulations of the use shall be established in the Zoning By-law; - ii) A maximum of one bed and breakfast establishment shall be permitted in a dwelling unit; and, - c) A small scale residential care facility shall be permitted as-of-right, provided it complies with all applicable policies and the Zoning By-law; and, - d) A secondary dwelling unit shall be permitted on a single, semi-detached or townhouse lot, provided it complies with all applicable policies and the Zoning By-law.
 (OPA 142) - 3.2.3 Renewable energy undertakings are exempted from Planning Act, R.S.O., 1990 c.
 P.13 approvals as per Schedule K of the Green Energy and Green Economy Act, 2009.
-These undertakings shall be subject to the Green Energy and Green Economy Act, 2009 and other provincial approvals. - 3.2.4 Land use compatibility between sensitive land uses, major facilities, major retail uses and major office uses in all land use designations shall be in accordance with policy E.5.2.7.1.
-(OPA 167, MMAH Mod.
-26)
+These undertakings shall be subject to the Green Energy and Green Economy Act, 2009 and other provincial approvals.

-3.2.5 Urban Agriculture (OPA 31)
+3.2.4 Urban Agriculture (OPA 31)